nseon1/discord_online_research_ai_sphere/README.md

 # discord_online_research_ai_sphere
 A compilation of the discord online sphere for ai research stuff

-##TODO!: site:huggingface.co "discord.gg" discord gg for other keywords too eg office hours, checked the chinese servers ,  the discord.gg trick to find more servers, and a small writeup on what they are + the ones im leaving (all are academic/research/funding, but not all are active or in ai ; compsci and hard science sphere),github and baidu to find the chinese ; header links etc
+##TODO!: site:huggingface.co "discord.gg" discord gg for other keywords too eg office hours, checked the chinese servers ,

+the discord.gg trick to find more servers, and a small writeup on what they are + the ones im leaving

+(all are academic/research/funding, but not all are active or in ai ; compsci and hard science sphere),

+github and baidu to find the chinese ; header links etc

 links=links to other servers in the server